History of Reading, 1750-1835

 My expertise in the history of libraries in the eighteenth and nineteenth centuries led to me collaborating with the Victoria Gallery & Museum, the Liverpool Athenaeum and the Liverpool Medical Institution on the exhibition Knowledge is Power, which introduced gallery visitors to the role of libraries in the dramatic growth of Liverpool in the long eighteenth century.

-I would be delighted to hear from anyone who is considering applying for postgraduate research or pursuing postdoctoral research in any aspect of the history of reading, libraries and print culture in the eighteenth and nineteenth centuries (especially the period 1750-1820), or the Enlightenment.
+I would be delighted to hear from anyone who is considering applying for postgraduate research or pursuing postdoctoral research in any aspect of the history of the book, reading, libraries and print culture in the eighteenth and nineteenth centuries (especially the period 1750-1820), or the Enlightenment.

 I currently supervise or co-supervise 3 postgraduate research students: